GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/04.031-040/02.Lord,-at-This-Closing-Hour/docs.md

 ---
+title: |
-title: 32.
-Lord, at This Closing Hour
+    032. Lord, at This Closing Hour - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 032.
+Lord, at This Closing Hour.
+Lord, at this closing hour  Establish every heart  Upon Thy word of truth and power,  To keep us when we part.
+    keywords:  |
-    keywords: Church Hymnal, Lord, at This Closing Hour, Lord, at this closing hour,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Lord, at This Closing Hour, Lord, at this closing hour.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 32. LORD, AT THIS CLOSING HOUR
+## 032. LORD, AT THIS CLOSING HOUR
+####  Church Hymnal 1941,

 ```txt

 1.
 Lord, at this closing hour
 Establish every heart